What’s on this page?

-Up till 30 or even more we believe that our health is abundant and here to stay forever, then we realize it’s not the case.
-Not until we see family ruined by passing of breadwinner that we put our responsibilities in perspective and plan for a term or life cover.
-But the sad truth is not every person gets that timely wakeup call, that firm nudge in the right direction.
+We believe that our health is abundant and here to stay forever, but then we realize it’s not the case.
+It is not until we see a family ruined by the bypassing of a breadwinner that we put our responsibilities in perspective and plan for a term or life cover.
+But the sad truth is that not every person gets that timely wake-up call, that firm nudge in the right direction.

 Even when we buy an insurance policy, we only spend as much as others do or sometimes even lesser, all the while viewing insurance as an expense and not as the only dependable asset in the time of utmost need.

 Insurance costs money, and many people cannot afford to buy sufficient cover.
 However, things are changing now.
 With a lot of insurance plans available online, people can choose what suits their needs.

 Insurance is an intangible product; it is a promise that the insurance provider will provide compensation if a loss occurs.
 And selling a promise is no mean feat.
 Most people don’t read the policy document or don’t understand what they read in it.
 They rely on what is advertised about the product.
 But advertisements or marketing campaigns conducted by insurance sellers often adopt narratives that mislead customers.
 They provide incomplete or incorrect information to the customers, leaving them at the risk of being inadequately insured.